stufox/CloudFormationCustomResource/Readme.md

-# AWS Lambda CloudFormation c# Custom Resource Project
+# AWS Lambda CloudFormation C# Custom Resource Project

 This starter project consists of:
 * Function.cs - class file containing a class with a single function handler method